 You may either scroll through this page, or click on any of the following links to go directly to a specific topic:

-The Monetary Award Program (MAP) provides grants, which do not need to be repaid, to Illinois residents who attend approved Illinois colleges and demonstrate financial need, based on the information provided on the Free Application for Federal Student Aid (FAFSA®).
+MAP grants, which do not need to be repaid, are available to eligible Illinois residents who attend approved Illinois colleges and demonstrate financial need, based on the information provided on the Free Application for Federal Student Aid (FAFSA®).
 You are not required to submit high school grades or test scores when applying for a MAP grant.
+MAP grants are not limited to traditional college-aged students.
+If all eligibility requirements are met, adult and non-traditional students (older than recent high school graduates) may also qualify.
 MAP grants can be applied only toward tuition and mandatory fees.

 Colleges use the MAP formula to determine eligibility.
 The formula distributes the appropriated funds so that the neediest students receive grant assistance.
 Several components are used to determine eligibility, including: information provided on your FAFSA [from which your expected family contribution (EFC) is calculated], the cost of attendance at the college you plan to attend, and the amount of other financial aid you are receiving.

 Because MAP funding is historically insufficient to meet the demand, several allocation measures have been put into place to provide for as many awards as possible.
 One of those is limiting MAP awards to fall and spring terms only; there are no summer term MAP awards.
-Additionally, a suspension date is typically implemented early in the spring term each year, after which time no further awards are announced [note that legislation may sometimes call for exceptions to the suspension date for specific academic years – when this occurs, it will be outlined in the Processing Updates section, below, for the appropriate year(s)].
+Additionally, a suspension date is typically implemented early in the spring term each year, after which time no further awards are announced.

 To be eligible, you must:

-- be a U.S. citizen or an eligible non-citizen
+- be a U.S. citizen or an eligible noncitizen or meet the “undocumented student” criteria of the RISE Act

 - demonstrate financial need